SideChannelMarvels/Tracer/README.md

 # Tracer
 *Tracer is a robotic life form capable of controlling virtually any machine.
 His fingertips contain hypodermic probes which can obtain DNA, tissue, skin and blood samples, instantly analyzed by his internal systems.*

-The following components are available:

-* TracerPIN is an execution tracing module for Intel PIN tools
-* TracerGrind is an execution tracing module for Valgrind
+## TracerPIN

+TracerPin is a Intel PIN tool for generating execution traces of a running process.

+## TracerGrind

+TracerGrind is a Valgrind tool for generating execution traces of a running process.

+See the TracerGrind folder for detailled instructions.

+## TraceGraph

-* TraceGraph is a tool to visually explore execution traces
+TraceGraph is a GUI for visualizing execution traces produced by TracerGrind and TracerPin.

+See the TraceGraph folder for detailled instructions.